cwmine/XDSM/ReadMe.md

 3. Chinese support based on Xetex, (using XDSMCJK)

 Detals can be refered from the source code and example file.
+Any question contact:
+greatcwmine AT gmail DOT com

 ----------
 This code is a modified version original version: